-Try to make a calm quiet atmosphere for the first introduction to your home.
-Let him come out of his basket into his new space in his own time.
-Keep any other pets out of the room while he is first exploring.
+Try to make a calm, quiet atmosphere for the first introduction to your home.
+Let him/her come out of the basket into his/her new space in his/her own time.
+Keep any other pets out of the room while he/she is first exploring.

-Show him where his litter tray is (this should be placed as far away as possible from his food and water bowl).
-Cats instinctively know what they are supposed to do in a litter tray but it helps if the litter is deep enough to allow the kitten to dig a hole and be able to completely cover and hide what he has done.
-Insufficient litter will cause cats to spend ages in a litter tray trying to produce the right conditions to go to the loo and be able to cover up afterwards.
+Show your kitten where the litter tray is (this should be placed as far away as possible from his food and water bowl).
+Cats instinctively know what they are supposed to do in a litter tray, but it helps if the litter is deep enough to allow the kitten to dig a hole and to be able to completely cover and hide what he/she has done.
+Insufficient litter will cause cats to spend ages in a litter tray trying to produce the right conditions to go to the loo and be able to cover it up afterwards.

 Your family will be excited to meet their new addition but try not to let the situation become too overwhelming.
 Introducing all the family and other pets is best done gradually over a series of days and always under supervision.
-Your kitten will grow in confidence and you will soon be able to judge how much you can allow him to do.
+Your kitten will grow in confidence and you will soon be able to judge how much you can allow him/her to do.
 Some cats will be naturally more confident, while others will remain timid.
-It is important that your kitten is allowed to progress in his own time.
+It is important that you allow your kitten to progress in his/her own time.

 Take your time when introducing your other pets.
-As a kitten has recently left their family they should adjust to other cats relatively easily….
-Your adult cats may not be quite as welcoming towards him!
+As a kitten has recently left their family, they should adjust to other cats relatively easily, however, your adult cats may not be quite as welcoming towards him!
 Don’t force the issue.
 Always make sure that there is an escape route, or somewhere to hide for both/all cats.
 Your adult cats are likely to appreciate a high place to sit and observe.

-The full course of vaccinations for your kitten can start at 9 weeks of age and will protect him from Feline Enteritis, Cat Flu and Feline Leukaemia.
-The full course consists of two injections with a gap of 3 weeks between.
-A single dose booster once a year is then recommended thereafter to keep up your cat’s level of immunity.
+The full course of vaccinations for your kitten can start at 8-9 weeks of age and will protect him from Feline Enteritis, Cat Flu and Feline Leukaemia.
+The full course consists of two injections with a gap of 3 -4 weeks between.
+A single dose booster once a year is then recommended thereafter to keep up your cat’s level of immunity

 Flea and worm treatment

-Unfortunately your kitten is likely to bring a few unwanted additions into your home and treatment for fleas and worms is very important.
-When visiting us for the first time we will be able to provide the appropriate treatment to suit your kitten.
+Unfortunately, your kitten is likely to bring a few unwanted additions into your home and treatment for fleas and worms is very important.
+When visiting us for the first time we will provide the appropriate treatment to suit your kitten.